Ap6pack/LearningJS/readme.md

 #Learning JavaScript

 Learning the ins and outs of JavaScrip using modern technologies such as...
-HTML5 CSS3 JavaScript Git APIs AJAX NodeJS CreateJS
+HTML5 CSS3 JavaScript Git APIs AJAX NodeJS CreateJS Sass